bbauska/Anti-Project-2025/README.md

 continued operation of the Bureau’s many surveys.
 To move bureaucracy on key priorities, appointed staff should be in place at the Bureau as early as feasible after a new President takes office.
 This will require the Office of Personnel Management to allocate additional political appointee positions to the Census Bureau.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 wants to review the Census partnership program and urged the next administration
-“to actively engage with conservative groups and voices to promote response to the decennial census.”
+Project 2025 wants to review the Census partnership program and urged the next administration “to actively engage with conservative groups and voices to promote response to the decennial census.”
 “This program, designed to promote responsiveness to the census by employing trusted voices in various communities, deserves careful scrutiny.
 A new Administration should work to actively engage